 Roger C. Johnson founded the law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot in September of 1979.
 He is a graduate of the University of Michigan and the National Law Center of the George Washington University, receiving his Juris Doctor degree in 1977.
 During 1977 and 1978, he was law clerk to the Honorable George H. Revercomb, who at that time served as a trial judge on the Superior Court of the District of Columbia.

-In March of 2006, Mr. Johnson was inducted into the International Society of Barristers.
-In December of 2011, he was again recognized by Washingtonian Magazine as one of the areas “top 1%” of personal injury lawyers.
-He was also named one of “America’s Best Lawyers” for 2007-2011.
+In 2006, Mr. Johnson was inducted into the International Society of Barristers.
+In December of 2013, he was again recognized by Washingtonian Magazine as one of the areas “top 1%” of personal injury lawyers.
+He was also named one of “America’s Best Lawyers” for 2007-2015.

 Mr. Johnson is frequently asked to mediate serious medical malpractice cases and has served as an instructor to the attorney neutral evaluators and mediators who serve in the Multi-Door Dispute Resolution Division of the Superior Court of the District of Columbia.
 Through this program, Mr. Johnson has taught over 300 volunteer attorneys in seminars on personal injury law as well as mediation techniques.
 He has taught the same mediation and settlement techniques to the judges of the Civil Division of the Superior Court.
 Mr. Johnson has also served as a member of the Board of Governors of the District of Columbia Trial Lawyers Association.

-In addition to his professional responsibilities as an attorney, Mr. Johnson is currently a Director of United Bank of Virginia, a regional bank with more than 112 full services offices in the Mid-Atlantic Area.
-He has been active in the Big Brothers of Washington, D.C. and is a past Big Brother of the Year.
+In addition to his professional responsibilities as an attorney, Mr. Johnson is currently a director of the United Bank of Virginia, a regional bank with more than 129 full services offices in the Mid-Atlantic Area.
+He has been active in the Big Brothers of Washington DC and is a past Big Brother of the Year.
 He has coached baseball in the Capitol City Little League and girls’ basketball in Montgomery County, Maryland.
-He lives in Washington, D.C. with his wife Carolyn McKenney.
+He lives in Washington DC with his wife Carolyn McKenney.
 They have three children.

-If you would like to contact Mr. Johnson or another Maryland, Virginia or Washington DC injury attorney, please call us at one of our offices or fill out a contact form.
+If you would like to contact Mr. Johnson or another Maryland, Virginia or Washington DC injury attorney, please call him at (202) 659-5500 or fill out a contact form.